 "Lean on Me" went up — to the top of the charts — and so did Still Bill, rising to No. 4 on Billboard's Pop Albums, vaulting well past Just As I Am's No. 35 peak on its way to going gold.
 The satisfyingly strident "Use Me" followed "Lean on Me," peaking at No. 2; by the end of the year, Withers was a certified pop star, playing Carnegie Hall (and recording the show for an album released the following year).

 Temperamentally, however, he was still the same person he'd always been.
 That refusal to get caught up in the music industry machine would prove to be a tremendous asset — as well as a hindrance, at least in terms of actually getting records out on a regular basis.
 Tussles with his Sussex label kept Withers from delivering a follow-up to Still Bill until 1974; a year later, the company folded and he made the leap to Columbia, where he'd soon enter a protracted struggle for creative control that prompted an eight-year drought between studio LPs.
-After releasing 1985's Watching You Watching Me, he'd had enough of the business and retired — a decision that he still hasn't reversed more than 30 years later.
+After releasing 1985's Watching You Watching Me, he'd had enough of the business and retired — a decision that remained steadfast until his death in 2020.

 Listen to Bill Withers' 'Use Me'

-But if Withers' catalog hasn't grown in decades, its stature certainly has, and his long retirement has allowed him to survey his songs from an uncommon remove for an extended period, watching as his hits have woven themselves into the lexicon.
-Looking back on "Lean on Me" years later, he matter-of-factly accepted its status as a pop classic while marveling at the way the song — like so much of his catalog — has enjoyed a life of its own.
+But while Withers' catalog hasn't grown in decades, its stature certainly has.
+Looking back on "Lean on Me" in 2015, he matter-of-factly accepted its status as a pop classic while marveling at the way the song — like so much of his catalog — has enjoyed a life of its own.